JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “As to the second corridor,” he went on.
 “There having been nothing in it, last year, but the doors of the rooms (to every one of which I can swear, if necessary), my mind is easy, I admit, respecting that part of the house only.
-But, as to Mr. Franklin’s bedroom (if THAT is to be put back to what it was before), I want to know who is responsible for keeping it in a perpetual state of litter, no matter how often it may be set right–his trousers here, his towels there, and his French novels
+But, as to Mr. Franklin’s bedroom (if _That_ is to be put back to what it was before), I want to know who is responsible for keeping it in a perpetual state of litter, no matter how often it may be set right–his trousers here, his towels there, and his French novels